DallasHoff/gmac/content/home.md

 Contact Eric D. Hoffman, 3rd degree blackbelt for information about Tae Kwon Do.

 Each independent program or class is led by a certified or experienced and trained instructor.
-Contact the individual instructor about signing up for their classes.
+See classes and contact information below.